How Much Does a New Roof Cost? [2024]

 Maintaining your roof is just as important as having it replaced, as regular maintenance will allow your roof to last a lot longer.

 Any roof should be checked at least twice a year to ensure everything is still intact.
-This will cost around £80 to £220 per visit, which may be an off-putting expense; however, it could save you more in the long run.
+This will cost around £80 – £220 per visit, which may be an off-putting expense; however, it could save you more in the long run.

 You should also try to clean your tiles regularly with a washcloth, sponge, bristle brush or non-abrasive brush.
-For a quick clean you can use water or a mixed detergent which should be mixed with water, applied to the tiles and left to sink for 5 minutes then rinsed.
+For a quick clean, you can use water or a mixed detergent — which should be mixed with water, applied to the tiles, and left to sink for 5 minutes then rinsed.
 If there is any oil, paint or grease on your roof tiles, you will need to use rubbing alcohol or mineral spirits to remove it from specific areas.

 clean roof